trancongbao/endeavor/docs/1. Business Specification/Resources/Courses/README.md

 [Back to Overview](README.md)

+# Course

-A __Course__ provides sytematic knowledge and practice in reading, writing, listening, speaking, grammar and vocabulary, for particular topic at a particular English level.
+A __Course__ provides systematic knowledge and practice in reading, writing, listening, speaking, grammar and vocabulary, for particular topic at a particular English level.

+A course is a collection of lessons.

 A course has following characteristics:
 - Created by admin.
 - Have a a set of lessons associated with it.